-When loads are modeled they must always reside in a physical space.
+When loads are modeled, they must always reside in a physical space.
 AutoMod uses two types of physical space: movement systems and queues.
-Queues have capacities which can range from 1 to infinity.
-If a queue is full (it has reached its capacity), the next load must wait until there is room.
-Loads within queues can be sorted and sequenced by using order lists.
+Queues have capacities which can range from one to infinity.
+If a queue is full (by reaching its capacity), the next load must wait until there is room.
+Loads within queues can be sorted and sequenced by using Order Lists.
 The queue contents can be shown dynamically during the animation.

 Loads may be sorted and delayed at a process or queue until they are explicitly ordered to leave.
-A load can be directed to place itself on an order list.
-An order list is not a physical element but a way of sorting loads that are delayed for some reason.
-Once on an order list, the load still remains in the process and physical territory it was in prior to the order list inclusion.
+A load can be directed to place itself on an Order List.
+An Order List is not a physical element but a way of sorting loads that are delayed for some reason.
+Once on an Order List, the load still remains in the process and physical territory it was in prior to the Order List inclusion.